eastmaels/steemblog.github.io/_posts/account/justyy/2018-08-11_portrait-canon-eos-6d-24-70mm-f2-8.md

 - - -

-This page is synchronized from the post: [Portrait - Canon EOS 6D + 24-70mm F2.8](https://steemit.com/@justyy/portrait-canon-eos-6d-24-70mm-f2-8)
+This page is synchronized from the post: ['Portrait - Canon EOS 6D + 24-70mm F2.8'](https://steemit.com/@justyy/portrait-canon-eos-6d-24-70mm-f2-8)